Minuscule 13: History

 It is believed the manuscript was written in Calabria or Sicily.
 It was in private hands, and belonged to Archbishop of Reims, Charles Maurice Le Tellier (1671–1710) (along with codices 10, 11).
 It was originally collated by the Abbé de Louvois for scholar Ludolph Kuster, who used it in his edition of theologian John Mill's edition of the Greek New Testament, Novum Testamentum (variants cited as Paris 6).
 It was subsequently collated by biblical scholar and textual critic Johann Jakob Wettstein, who gave it the number 13.
 (This number is still in use.)
 It has also been collated by textual critic Johann Jakob Griesbach, used by professor Andrew Birch for his edition of the Greek New Testament, studied again by Paulin Martin, and by Ferrar, and biblical scholar J. Rendel Harris.
 Biblical scholar C. R. Gregory saw the manuscript in 1884.
 Griesbach highly esteemed the text of this manuscript.

 Though it was collated in 1868 by Ferrar, it was published posthumously by T. K. Abbott in the book A Collation of Four Important Manuscripts of the Gospels.
 Ferrar regarded codices 13, 69, 124, 346 as transcripts of the same archetype.
 Biblical scholar Kirsopp Lake built upon Ferrar's conclusions, and used the manuscript for an edition of the Gospel of Mark in Greek, reconstructing an archetype for the manuscripts which came to be known as the Ferrar Group or Family 13.

-The codex is located now at the Bibliothèque nationale de France (Gr.
-50) at Paris.
+The codex is now located at the National Library of France (shelf number Gr.
+50) in Paris.